Buying a Second Home

 • How does my credit score affect the rate on a second home compared to a primary purchase?

-• If I put down more than 10%, how much does the rate improve at different down payment thresholds?
+• If I put down more than 10 percent, how much does the rate improve at different thresholds?

-• What lenders do you work with for second home loans, and who tends to have the most competitive pricing right now?
+• What lenders do you work with for second home loans, and who has the most competitive pricing right now?

 Frequently Asked Questions